kabanero-io/guide-codewind-getting-started/README.md

 ### Learning objectives

 In this guide you will learn how to develop a simple microservice with your chosen IDE, using Eclipse Codewind, an open source project, which provides IDE extensions for popular IDEs (VS Code and Eclipse IDE).
-Eclipse Codewind provides the ability to create new projects based on application stack hub that include application stacks customized to meet your company policies and consistently deploy applications and microservices at scale.
+Eclipse Codewind provides the ability to create new projects based on application stacks that can be customized to meet your company policies and consistently deploy applications and microservices at scale.

 ## Overview